OpenRuche-Mahon-Lelong-Zaidi/open-ruche/README.md

 These carefully selected components collectively enable the Open Ruche project to collect data effectively, ensuring the well-being of bee colonies and addressing the challenges faced by beekeepers in a sustainable and responsible manner.

 ### PCB Schematic
-In this section, we provide an overview of the PCB schematic designed for the Open Ruche project.
-The PCB serves as a central component, featuring connectors for the MKRWAN 1310, interfaces for various sensors, and integration with the TPL5110 for efficient power management.
+- Central to the project, the PCB integrates all the hardware components, ensuring seamless communication and functionality.
+It features dedicated connectors for the MKRWAN 1310, interfaces for the array of sensors, and the TPL5110 module for power management.
+The PCB's layout is meticulously designed to accommodate the system's requirements, offering a reliable and efficient platform for the Open Ruche monitoring system.

 #### Key Features:
 - **MKRWAN 1310 Interface:** The PCB includes a dedicated interface for seamless connection with the MKRWAN 1310 board.
 This interface ensures compatibility and efficient data transmission.